shimaore/huge-play/middleware/client/egress/pre.coffee.md

 Endpoint
 --------

-* session.endpoint_name (string) The name of the calling endpoint in an egress call, set from hdr.X-CCNQ3-Endpoint.
+* session.endpoint_name (string) The name of the calling endpoint in an egress call, set from hdr.X-En

-      @session.endpoint_name = @req.header 'X-CCNQ3-Endpoint'
+      @session.endpoint_name = @req.header 'X-En'

 Endpoint might be provided in the reference data for example for an `originate` call (in exultant-songs).